 For any coefficient ring $R$, set $\cC(\Sigma_{g, n})_{R}' := \cC(\Sigma_{g, n})' \otimes_{\ZZ}R \subset \cC(\Sigma_{g, n})_{R}$.
 Later, we will need a slight extension/variation of Theorem \ref{thm:finitegeneration}.

 \begin{theorem} For any coefficient ring $R$, the algebra $\cC(\Sigma_{g, n})_{R}'$ is finitely generated. \end{theorem}

 The proof is identical to that of \cite[Theorem 2.2]{BKPW16JKTR}.
 More specifically, one uses a generalized handle decomposition of $\Sigma_{g, n}$ with a disk removed.
-The complexity of a curve is defined based on how many times and in what manner a minimal representation of the curve traverses the handles (\cite[Section 3.1]{BKPW16JKTR}).
-By application of skein identities, it is shown that any curve can be recursively written as lower-complexity curves (\cite[Lemmas 3.1--3.4]{BKPW16JKTR}).
+The complexity of a curve is defined based on how many times and in what manner a minimal representation of the curve traverses the handles \cite[Section 3.1]{BKPW16JKTR}.
+By application of skein identities, it is shown that any curve can be recursively written as lower-complexity curves \cite[Lemmas 3.1--3.4]{BKPW16JKTR}.
 Importantly, none of the skein identities in the recursive steps use the formal inverses of vertices.
 In particular, the skein identities from \cite[Lemmas 3.1 and 3.2]{BKPW16JKTR}) involve only undecorated arcs of the form $\underline{\beta}$, and those for \cite[Lemma 3.3]{BKPW16JKTR} uses arcs of the form $\underline{\beta}$ and $vw \underline{\beta}$.
 For \cite[Lemma 3.4]{BKPW16JKTR}, one identity (first identity on \cite[p.10]{BKPW16JKTR} ) involves $v^{-1}$.
 However, the recursive step comes from substituting it into a previous equation (last identify on \cite[p.9]{BKPW16JKTR}), in a term with a factor of $v$.
 Because of the cancellation, the recursive step can be written in a form involving only undecorated arcs.

-\begin{remark} Later, we will see by Theorem \ref{thm:mainthm1} that the cluster algebra $\cA(\Sigma_{g, n})$ (to be defined in Section \ref{sec:clusteralgebrasurface}) can be understood as a subalgebra generated by `tagged' arc classes.
-On the other hand, the classical limit ($q=1$) of the original Kauffman bracket skein algebra (\cite{Przytycki91, Turaev91}) is a subalgebra of $\cC(\Sigma_{g, n})$ generated by loop classes.
+\begin{remark} Later, we will see that the cluster algebra $\cA(\Sigma_{g, n})$ (to be defined in Section \ref{sec:clusteralgebrasurface}) can be understood as a subalgebra generated by `tagged' arc classes by Compatibility Lemma.
+On the other hand, the classical limit ($q=1$) of the original Kauffman bracket skein algebra \cite{Przytycki91, Turaev91} is a subalgebra of $\cC(\Sigma_{g, n})$ generated by loop classes.
 So, one may interpret $\cC(\Sigma_{g, n})'$ as the subalgebra of $\cC(\Sigma_{g, n})$ generated by the image of the cluster algebra $\cA(\Sigma_{g, n})$ and the usual Kauffman bracket skein algebra. \end{remark}